strapi/strapi/docs/3.0.0-beta.x/guides/process-manager.md

 ## Configuration file

-PM2 let you create a config file to save all information to start your sever properly at anytime.
+PM2 lets you create a config file to save all information to start your server properly at anytime.

 By running `pm2 init` it will init an `ecosystem.config.js` in your application.

-Then replace the content of this files by the following code
+Then replace the content of this file by the following code.

 ```js
 module.exports = {